New York State Law

 being sentenced to a term of confinement in excess of sixty days in jail

-or in the department of correctional services.
-The mandatory surcharges,
+or in the department of corrections and community supervision.
+The

 9. Notwithstanding the provisions of subdivision one of this section,